 - Make sure to shut off your system when not in use.
 Leaving your system on for hours can shorten the life span significantly.
 (This can also save you money on your electric bill).

 - Once a month wipe down the system and the areas surrounding it with a soft cloth to prevent from dust getting into the system.
 (If you notice dust is inside the system, use a can of compressed air to clean it.
 WARNING: Make sure NOT to tip the compressed air upside down or even sideways or it will blow out a freezing liquid that will harm your system.
+Paying to get your video game system fixed – or buying a new one -will derail your debt management efforts.
 You can use a vacuum to clean out the air vents.

 - Don’t keep your system on a carpeted floor because carpets collect dirt.
 Keep it on a hard surface like wood.